Who We Are

 “Candidates for membership shall be proposed and seconded by any two members of NSCDA, at least one of whom shall be a member of the New Jersey Society.
 The candidate shall be well-known to both proposer and seconder.”

-First, the candidate’s application for membership and letters of recommendation are presented to the Board of Managers.
-Upon review and favorable vote, the candidate may begin her lineage research.
-Then, once the verifying genealogist approves her line of descent papers, the candidate may pay her National and State society dues and become a member of the NSCDA and New Jersey Society.
+First, the prospective member’s proposal for membership, line of ascent, and two letters of recommendation written by NSCDA members are presented to the Board of Managers.
+At least one letter must be written by a New Jersey member.
+Upon review and favorable vote, the now-candidate may begin her lineage research.
+Then, once the verifying genealogist approves her line of ascent papers and proofs, the candidate may pay her National and State society dues and become a member of the NSCDA and New Jersey Society.

 Legacy Members